TritonDataCenter/sdc-docker/README.md

  * docker images
    * does not filter, fakes 'latest'
  * docker info
+ * docker kill
+   * only signals supported by node
  * docker ps
    * does not filter (and -a is same)
    * doesn't show actual exit status / time